tosakakun/TwitCastingAPI/README.md

 }
 ```
-All TwitCasting API v2 can be used in the same way, except WebHook.
+All TwitCasting API v2 can be used in the same way, except WebHook and Realtime API.
 ## License
 MIT